jdoppelp/CasparCG-Lottie-Template/README.md

 ## Credits
-Thanks to @HeineFro https://github.com/HeineFro for solving the Font problems Thanks to @PeterNicos https://github.com/PeterNicos for creating the example templates and playing around with expressions in AE.
+Thanks to @HeineFro https://github.com/HeineFro for solving the Font problems.
+Thanks to @PeterNicos https://github.com/PeterNicos for creating the example templates and playing around with expressions in AE.
 More templates can be found on his github page.